 The purpose of this meeting is to consider the financial and customer-facing implications of the supply changes.
 Since no one person will be able to speak to each of these considerations, it’s important to bring each leader in to speak to their unique knowledge.

-Once the initial meeting has taken place and implications have been identified and resolved, it’s time for the executive meeting.
-The objective of this meeting is to get the previous supply change plans, otherwise known as your aggregate S&OP plan, approved by the executive team.
+Once the initial meeting has taken place and the implications have been identified and resolved, it’s time for the executive meeting.
+The purpose of this meeting is to get the executive team's approval for the previous supply change plans, also known as your aggregate S&OP plan.

 If the proposal gets rejected, you’ll need to make revisions to the initial project plan.
 If it gets approved, you can move on to implementing your S&OP.